kubevela/kubevela.github.io/docs/tutorials/sso.md

 ## Platform setting

-Users who log in through SSO will be automatically bound to the users who have the same email in the local database, otherwise, a new user will be created.
+Users who logged in through SSO will be automatically bound to the users who have the same email in the local database, otherwise, a new user will be created.

 Since the newly logged-in user does not have any permissions, we need to set an email address for the platform administrator first.
 After that, when you use a user with the same email address for SSO login, you can automatically have platform administrator privileges.